ksehic/OCW3D-F90-UQProbe/UQ-Packages/README.txt

 * Discrete not-optimal learning of GP to quantify exceedance probability (failure probability) based on the U-function (the probability of misclassification).
-Low-dimensional representation substitutes high-dimensional initial uncertainties to defined initial waves for low-dimensional classification factors, which are used then as design parameters for learning.
+Low-dimensional representation substitutes high-dimensional initial uncertainties to define initial waves with low-dimensional classification factors, which is used then as design parameters for learning.
 ---------------------------------------------------------------------------